dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 ---
 layout: post
-title: "Developing RESTful APIs with HapiJS"
+title: "Developing RESTful APIs with Hapi"
-description: "Learn how to build and secure RESTful APIs with HapiJS"
+description: "Learn how to build and secure RESTful APIs with Hapi"
-date: 2017-12-05 8:30
+date: 2017-12-11 8:30
-category: Technical Guide, JavaScript, HapiJS
+category: Technical Guide, JavaScript, Hapi
 banner:
   text: "Auth0 makes it easy to add authentication to your Angular application."
 author: